as-nextjs/as-nextjs/README.md

 I have a wide range of hobbies and passions that keep me busy.
 From reading, playing sports, traveling, to making YouTube videos, I am always seeking new experiences and love to keep myself engaged and learning new things.

 🌱 I believe that you should never stop growing, and that's what I strive to do.
 I have a passion for technology and a desire to always push the limits of what is possible.
 I am excited to see where my career takes me and am always open to new opportunities. 😊

+## Inspirational Quote 💡

+"Never stop growing and always push the limits of what is possible." - Abhay Singh

 ## GitHub Stats 📊